-Choosing a coffin or an urn to hold the remains of a loved one is a very personal decision.
+Choosing a casket or an urn to hold the remains of a loved one is a very personal decision.
 Did you know there’s a section in BC’s funeral services law that speaks to your rights when it comes to making this type of purchase?

 To understand Consumer Protection BC’s role with regards to the funeral and cemetery sector in BC, let’s first take a second to talk about the law.
 Our office is responsible for regulating the Business Practices and Consumer Protection Act, the Cremation, Interment and Funeral Services Act and the Cremation, Interment and Funeral Services Regulation – these are laws that are in place to protect vulnerable consumers as it relates to the cemetery and funeral services sector.
-In this blog post, we’re going to focus on a small part of this law – your rights when selecting a coffin or an urn.
+In this blog post, we’re going to focus on a small part of this law – your rights when selecting a casket or an urn.

 You have the right to pricing information

 A funeral provider’s showroom has to display at least six different containers (either as full or partial replicas), and one of them has to be their lowest-priced model.
 All of the containers must have clear price tags, too.
-If the funeral provider doesn’t have a separate room to display their coffins and urns, they have to share pricing information about the containers they sell in a public manner, such as in a book, in a brochure or online.
+If the funeral provider doesn’t have a separate room to display their caskets and urns, they have to share pricing information about the containers they sell in a public manner, such as in a book, in a brochure or online.
 Here’s the section of the law if you want to learn more.

 Steps to take following a death